 What to do if you notice you’re being manipulated

-Being manipulated can greatly impact your mental and emotional well-being, so reaching out to those you can trust like your support network or a mental health professional is very beneficial.
-“Ongoing manipulation can happen in very close relationships over a prolonged period, and the complexity can make it even harder to recognize and unpack,” says Dr. Hoffman.
-“Friends and family, particularly those who don’t know the manipulator well, can serve as an objective and safe place while a therapist can help the victim properly process the situation.”
+“Ongoing manipulation can happen in very close relationships over a prolonged period, and the complexity can make it hard to recognize and unpack,” says Dr. Hoffman.
+“Friends and family, particularly those who don’t know the manipulator well, can serve as objective and safe third parties, while a therapist can help the victim properly process the situation.”

-What to do if you notice a friend or family member being manipulated
+What to do if you notice a friend or family member is being manipulated

-It’s important to provide a non-judgemental and safe place for the person being manipulated.
+It’s important to provide a non-judgmental and safe place for the person being manipulated.
 “Actively listen, ask clarifying questions, and be honest, while avoiding being overly critical,” advises Dr. Hoffman.
 Perhaps this person doesn’t realize they’re being manipulated—it’s worth hearing what they have to say.

 Loading More Posts...